 Your Court-Ordered Life Insurance Policy

 Talk to a licensed independent life insurance agent about your divorce maintenance insurance.
 If the court has ordered you to purchase a life insurance policy, an independent agent is going to work with you to get the best policy for your particular situation at the best rate, no matter the time frame.
 Just let the agent know the desired policy is court ordered and the date it is expected to be active.

 - If you are in a hurry, an instant issue life insurance policy is an option.

 - If you need a policy of over 1.5 million, a medical exam is required for a level term life insurance policy

 - If you are uninsurable and still require life insurance, stacking several guaranteed issue life insurance policies together is possible.

 - Group life insurance is an option for those under 50 years old.

 - If you want a no medical exam life insurance policy, but have medical conditions, it is best to contact an independent agency.

-Best for Instant Decision Life Insurance For Court-Ordered Mandates
+Best for Instant Decision Life Insurance to Cover Spousal Support

 The application asks about your lifestyle and health to avoid requiring a medical exam.
-The company also uses public reports and algorithms to make decisions and set prices.
+The company also uses public reports and algorithms to decide and set prices.